barry8schneider/api/docs/docs.md

 ```

 ### View Office
 Looks like this is an Army Corps of Engineers project.
-I wonder how long it takes them to award projects?
-And how much on average is an award?
-Let's check out that office.
+Ever wonder how long it takes them to award projects?
+Or what the average award size is?
+Let's grab the id from the offices array and find out.
 ```json
 GET http://api.govtribe.com/office/51c1d4f8db40a5298c79c77f
 ```